Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Evaluation

-\textbf{Answer to \RQ{6}:} The final column in \Cref{tab:finalresults} reports the average computation time per CFE.
-By virtue of amortization, \toolname can generate CFEs very quickly.
-Therefore, on average it takes the lowest time in all datasets.
-The next best performers are DICE-Random and the random approach.
-Even then, \toolname is \textbf{11$\times$} faster than the random approach on average (up to \textbf{15$\times$} faster), and \toolname is \textbf{8$\times$} faster than DiCE-random on average (up to \textbf{15$\times$} faster).
-The difference even more staggering for DiCE-Genetic and greedy approach.
+\textbf{Answer to \RQ{6}:} The final column in \Cref{tab:finalresults} reports the average computation time per AR.
+Owing to amortization, \toolname can generate ARs very quickly and takes the lowest time among all approaches.
+The next best performers are DiCE-VAE and DICE-Random. \toolname is \textbf{2$\times$} faster than DiCE-VAE on average (up to \textbf{8$\times$} faster), \textbf{8$\times$} faster than DiCE-random on average (up to \textbf{15$\times$} faster).
+DiCE-random and random approach perform similarly.
+The difference even more staggering for DiCE-Genetic, Prototypes, and greedy approach.
 MACE and Dice-Gradient were the slowest. \toolname is about \textbf{1000$\times$} faster than MACE on average (up to \textbf{1447$\times$} faster) and \textbf{4500$\times$} faster than DiCE-Gradient on average (up to \textbf{9400$\times$} faster).
-While amortization allows for rapid generation of new CFEs, the one-time cost of training the agent(s) tended to range from 2 to 12 hours, depending on the dataset.
+While amortization allows for the rapid generation of new ARs, there exists a one-time training cost.
+We give details about it in~\Cref{sec:implementation-details}.